mhorga/mhorga.github.io/_posts/2016-05-02-using-metalkit-part-10.markdown

 ![alt text](https://github.com/Swiftor/Metal/raw/master/images/chapter10_3.png "3")

 If you see the output above, you are now ready to proceed.
-From this point forward, we will not look at the host code (`MetalView.swift`) at all anymore because all our work will be inside the shader.
+From this point forward, we will not look at the host code (`MetalView.swift`) anymore because all our work will be inside the kernel shader.
 Alright, let's start with something simple.
 Replace the content of the kernel function with the code below:

 {% highlight swift %}int width = output.get_width();
 int height = output.get_height();